Invite children to paint watercolor surprise Easter egg art and see what magically appears!

 - Invite children to draw an egg or print an Easter Egg Template onto cardstock or watercolor paper.

-- Hop on over to learn more about wet-on-wet watercolor painting if you would like to try creating surprise Easter Eggs using this watercolor technique.
+- Hop over to learn more about wet-on-wet watercolor painting if you want to try creating surprise Easter Eggs using this simple watercolor painting technique.
 The article explains soaking the paper first, but you can also use a spray bottle filled with water.
-(Simply spray the cardstock or watercolor paper to get it wet, then wait a few minutes to paint.)
+(Spray the cardstock or watercolor paper to wet it, then wait a few minutes to paint.)

-NOTE: The ink from the Easter egg art template may run a bit when it is sprayed with water.
-It is possible to cut the egg out when it’s dry for a cleaner look like the Easter Egg pictured above.
-Another option is to cut the egg out before spraying it with water.
+PLEASE NOTE: The ink from the Easter egg art template may run slightly when sprayed with water.
+Cut the watercolor egg art out when dry for a cleaner look, like the one pictured above.
+Or, use the pink outline, or cut off the egg’s black outline, then spray it with water and paint it with watercolors.
+Alternatively, you can hand-draw or sketch an egg shape.

 Related: Pom-Pom Baby Chick Craft

 If you have ever wondered how Easter eggs or Easter baskets came to be associated with Easter, find out in Easter Traditions to Start with Your Family.
-We have uncovered some interesting theories to share with you.
+I have discovered some interesting theories to share with you.

 You may also like this collection of Fun Art and Craft Ideas for Kids, and our Spring Bucket List Seasonal Activity Guide filled with fun activities to try with the kids this spring!